astrogirlnim/WordWiseAI/documentation/features/real-time-funnel-collaboration-pr-summary.md

 - Implement apply/dismiss logic for suggestions
 - Add notifications for workflow status changes
 - Continue to modularize and document all new features

+---

+## 2024-06-09: Funnel Suggestions UX and Prompt Personalization Improvements

+- **Funnel suggestions section is now scrollable**: The UI for funnel suggestions in the sidebar uses a scrollable container, improving usability when many suggestions are present.
+- **LLM prompt tailored for marketing professionals**: The backend system prompt for funnel suggestions now explicitly addresses marketing professionals creating sales funnels.
+- **Prompt includes document title, body, and goals**: The backend prompt now incorporates the document title, body/content, and writing goals for more personalized and relevant AI suggestions.
+- **End-to-end document title propagation**: The frontend and backend were updated so the document title is always passed from the React UI to the backend funnel suggestion generator.
+This ensures the LLM always receives the correct context for each document.
+- **React funnel suggestion trigger updated**: The funnel suggestion trigger in the React code now always passes the document title, ensuring full context is available for every AI call.